geoffwhittington/meshtastic-matrix-relay/docs/E2EE.md

 ## Requirements

 - **Python 3.9 or higher**
+- **Linux or macOS** (E2EE is not supported on Windows due to library limitations)
 - **MMRelay v1.2+** with E2EE support: `pip install mmrelay[e2e]`
 - **Matrix homeserver** that supports E2EE (most modern servers do)
 - **Dedicated bot account** recommended (don't use your personal Matrix account)

+### Windows Limitation

+**E2EE is not available on Windows** due to technical limitations with the required cryptographic libraries.
+The `python-olm` library requires native C libraries that are difficult to compile and install on Windows systems.

+**Windows users can still use MMRelay** for regular (unencrypted) Matrix communication by configuring Matrix credentials directly in `config.yaml` instead of using the `--auth` command.

 ### Step 2: Create E2EE Credentials